a-sf-mirror/a-sf-mirror.github.io/index.md

 A number of projects have moved away from sourceforge after this.
 However, a lot of good projects may have lost their maintainer, and these projects may risk being lost if SourceForge dies or purges projects it judges "non-profitable".
 On the other hand, GitHub is a saner and healthier alternative for hosting these projects.

+# What we do

-*ASFMirror* is a collection of mirrors of such projects.
+*ASFMirror* is a collection of mirrors of such projects, on GitHub.
 Currently, the mirrored projects are:

 * [kiki](kiki): kiki the nanobot is a 3-D puzzle game.
 It is basically a mixture of the games Sokoban and Kula-World. [[repo]](https://github.com/a-sf-mirror/kiki)
 * [gusanos](gusanos): Project Gusanos is a 2D worms like game. [[repo]](https://github.com/a-sf-mirror/gusanos)

-This list is open to expansion: if you feel a project lacks a maintainership that could push the project elsewhere if sourceforge dies, you can drop a line to `<sfmirror AT indigo DOT re>` so we clone it or also [clone the project yourself](#how-to-clone-a-project-yourself).
+**This list is open to expansion**: if you feel a project lacks a maintainership that could push the project elsewhere if sourceforge dies, you can send an email to `<sfmirror AT indigo DOT re>` so we just clone it here, or you can also [clone the project yourself](#how-to-clone-a-project-yourself) easily.

-If your project was added and you don't want that, you can also drop us a line.
+If your project was added here and you don't want that, you can also drop us a line.

-# What is mirrored?
+# What content is mirrored of each project?

-Currently, for each cloned project, we mirror the CVS repository and the website.
+Currently, for each cloned project, we mirror its CVS repository and its website.

 ## CVS